steevanb/composer-overload-class/README.md

         "pre-autoload-dump": "steevanb\\ComposerOverloadClass\\OverloadClass::overload"
     },
     "extra": {
-        "__comment": "Path to a writable directory, where overloaded classes will be cloned, with it's namespace prefixed by ComposerOverloadClass", "composer-overload-cache-dir": "var/cache",
+        "__comment": "Path to a writable directory, where overloaded classes will be cloned, with it's namespace prefixed by ComposerOverloadClass, in prod + dev env", "composer-overload-cache-dir": "var/cache/prod",
+        "__comment": "Path to a writable directory, in dev env", "composer-overload-cache-dir-dev": "var/cache/dev",
-        "composer-overload-class": {
+        "__comment": "Classes to overload, in prod + dev env", "composer-overload-class": {
             "__comment": "Fully qualified class name you want to overload", "Doctrine\\ORM\\Internal\\Hydration\\ObjectHydrator": {